Academic Catalog

 RS 4012 Internship in Rehabilitation Services

-(Twelve hour course).
+This is a twelve hour course.
 A full-time, one semester supervised internship in a rehabilitation or social services setting, either public or private.
 Emphasis will be placed on the student acquiring first-hand experience and entry level skills in practitioner roles such as case management, interviewing and counseling, and coordination of client services among the various community helping services.
 A grade of C or better is required for Rehabilitation Science majors.

 Note: The purchase of professional liability insurance is required.